Banner displaying the title "A Few BITS For You"

 As you come for osteopathy sessions, you will notice the time between sessions will grow.
 The longer the time between sessions, the closer your body is coming to sustain optimal posture and balance.
 A more restful state of being!

-Hoping to see you when you need it.
+I will see you, when you notice that you need it.

 Myron Bedford